Hiring and Employment

 The Hiring and Employment Guidelines contain additional criteria and guidance for professional and scientific employees regarding eligibility for transfer and promotion. top

-Demotion is defined as a change in status to a lower salary grade level.
+Demotion is defined as a change in status to a lower job level and/or pay grade level.
 Demotion may be voluntary, involuntary, or as a result of reclassification.
 Standards and procedures used for involuntary demotion are outlined in the university's policies concerning performance appraisal and dismissal.

 If an employee changes positions (appointed through promotion, transfer, or demotion) outside the original departmental unit, the employee will be considered a new employee with respect to the university's policies concerning performance appraisal and dismissal. top